-A charity poker tournament or Casino Night can be a great and glamorous way to achieve your non-profit organization’s fundraising goals.
+A charity poker tournament or Casino Night can be a glamorous way to achieve your non-profit organization’s fundraising goals.
 The benefits of hosting a poker tournament are many – donors will look forward to the event and you will likely have the opportunity to introduce new supporters (who love playing poker) to your organization.
 This leaves plenty of room to achieve your fundraising goals with tournament ticket sales, rebuys (which are additional poker chips available for purchase, either to buy back into the game or to add to a pile of chips), fundraising raffles and other activities.
 We’re here to walk you through how to run a charity poker tournament fundraiser and raise the fundraising stakes for your organization.

 As with many fundraising events, planning begins with how much you want to raise from your poker tournament.
 Poker tournaments can be lucrative events, if well-organized and well-promoted.
 For a smaller event with lower ticket prices, organizations can raise $5,000-$8,000.
 For larger tournaments with higher ticket prices, you can raise upwards of $25,000.
 Plan with your committee what you’re looking to raise and how many attendees you project for your event.
 Before deciding the gross fundraising goal, understand the costs that are associated with a poker tournament: